Atomic Blonde – Movie Review

 Charlize Theron herself pointed this out saying, “That’s the reality, I can’t fight the same as a guy can fight but that doesn’t mean that I can fight any less, or any less well, than a man.”

 ‘The List of Every Agent’, supposedly contained in the watch and memorised by Spyglass, is a lazy and massively overused cliché (see Skyfall for just one example).
-It also doesn’t make a lot of sense that the Stasi agent, Spyglass, could even have a list of every agent in the KGB, MI6 and the CIA.
-It’s a blatant MacGuffin and even weaker in that by the end isn’t even important.
+It also even make sense that one Stasi agent, Spyglass, could have a list of every agent in the KGB, MI6 and the CIA.
+It’s a blatant MacGuffin.

-I’m not sure that several scenes in the movie make sense in light of the twists at the end.
+I’m not sure that several scenes in the movie make sense given the twists at the end.
 Massive spoilers obviously:

 Female Leads in Action Movies

 Atomic Blonde could have been a James Bond movie with a few tweaks and eight times the budget – Atomic Blonde cost $30M to make compared to $250M for SPECTRE.
 Both feature emotionally damaged, über-cool, wisecracking protagonists who drink a lot of vodka, in plots that exist largely to string together a bunch of action scenes.

 Atomic Blonde gives the audience what many people say they want: female-led spy thrillers.
 So, how’s it doing, commercially?
 Well, in the USA it opened in fourth place, behind war film Dunkirk, kids cartoon The Emoji Movie and female-led comedy Girl’s Trip.
 It’ll make a profit, but only because its budget was relatively low.

 In the end, if people want female leads in spy thrillers, or the producers to risk a quarter of a billion dollars on a female James Bond, they need to actually go and see female-led spy thrillers like Atomic Blonde… otherwise, the studios will just make Girls Trip 2.